Wyn-Price/CurseMaven-OLD/README.md

 }
 ```
 resolves the file [here](https://minecraft.curseforge.com/projects/ctm/files/2642375), with the scope `deobfCompile

+# Common Problems
+### My dependency isn't being resolved with the scope deobfCompile.
+(Logs should contain `Could not resolve: deobf.curse_gradle:<slug>:<data>`)
+ForgeGradle resolves deobf dependencies when the task `setupDecompWorkspace` is ran.
+Try re-running `setupDecompWorkspace`, then refreshing the workspace.

 # Custom Configuration
 By default, the plugin will download any additional jars with the `source` classifier (`-sources.jar`).